-lifespan of thermostat
+Lifespan of thermostat

 HVAC

-The answer to 'lifespan of thermostat' is that the average lifespan of a thermostat is 10-15 years.
-Thermostats are an important component of your HVAC system, controlling the temperature and ensuring your home stays comfortable.
-Over time, the internal components of a thermostat can wear down, leading to issues like inaccurate temperature readings, difficulty programming, or the thermostat failing to turn the system on and off properly.
+The answer to 'lifespan of thermostat' is that the average lifespan of a thermostat is 8-10 years with proper maintenance and use.
+Thermostats are an essential component of any HVAC system, controlling the temperature and helping to regulate the system's operation.
+Over time, the internal components of a thermostat can wear down or become less accurate, necessitating replacement.

 Sources